KabaOS/KabaOS/README.md

 # KabaOS
-A Security-Focused Live OS Powered by I2P
+A Security-Focused Live OS for I2P

 KabaOS is a live operating system built on Alpine Linux, designed with privacy and security at its core.
 All network traffic is routed through the